Skip to main content

 • “I miss the thick, mysterious, terrifying atmosphere of XCOM.”

-• character development90 mentions
+• character development

 • “The storytelling is immersive, with rich character development that makes you genuinely care about your squad members.”

-• “This game also offers character development through skills upgrades that the player chooses for their characters, which eventually becomes a critical factor in how this character contributes to the success of team operations.”
+• “This game also offers character development through skills upgrades that the player chooses for his characters, which eventually becomes a critical factor in how this character contributes to the success of team operations.”

 • “Not much of any specific character development or background on the VIPs we're saving or why retaliation and raids were happening.”